Home

 When taking landscape shots, try taking the shot in portrait.
 Just because you are shooting a landscape doesn’t mean you can’t hold your camera vertically.

-Return to Digital Photography Tips
+Return from Tips For Taking Digital Photography to Photography Tips